What is Glaucoma?

 What treatments are available for glaucoma?

-Treatment options include medications, laser therapy, and surgical interventions like trabeculectomy, MIGS, and glaucoma drainage devices, tailored to the specific type and severity of glaucoma.
+Treatment options include glaucoma medication, laser therapy, and surgical interventions like trabeculectomy, MIGS, and glaucoma surgery, tailored to the specific type and severity of glaucoma, delivered by World Class Doctors at Centre for Eye Sight, North Bengal, Siliguri.

 -